-The LISI group is one of the world leaders in fasteners and assembly components in the aerospace and automotive industries, and has operated in the healthcare sector since 2007.
-LISI is an acronym for Link Solutions for Industry.
+LISI group is a leading world fastener and assembly components aerospace and automotive manufacturer, and has served healthcare customers since 2007.
+LISI is an acronym for LInk Solutions for Industry.

 Stake in LISI

-The Peugeot family has been a shareholder of Compagnie Industrielle de Delle (CID), LISI’s main shareholder, since 1977.
-In 1996, FFP received a 25% interest in CID as a contribution from another Peugeot family group company.
+The Peugeot family has held an interest in Compagnie Industrielle de Delle (CID), LISI’s largest shareholder, since 1977.
+In 1996, FFP received a 25% stake in CID as asset transfer from another Peugeot family group company.

-FFP Invest has signed an agreement with CID’s main shareholders regarding the liquidity of CID shares.
+FFP Invest has signed an agreement with CID’s main shareholders regarding CID equity liquidity.